-- A property that has not been rented for a period of two years prior to the immediate tenancy commencement date; - 2.
+- 1. A property that has not been rented for a period of two years prior to the immediate tenancy commencement date; - 2.
 A property that is a protected or proposed protected structure and has not been rented for the period of 12 months prior to the immediate tenancy commencement date; - 3.
 A property that has undergone a 'substantial change in the nature of the accommodation'.

-In Q1 2024, the RTB received 82 RPZ Exemption notifications.
+In Q2 2024, the RTB received 49 RPZ Exemption notifications.

-Figure 4 outlines the number of RPZ Exemption notifications received by the RTB Q3 2019 to Q1 2024.
+Figure 4 outlines the number of RPZ Exemption notifications received by the RTB Q3 2019 to Q2 2024.

-In Q1 2024, a total of 42 RPZ Exemptions Notifications out of the total 82 national RPZ Exemptions Notifications were received for Dublin's tenancies.
+In Q2 2024, a total of 33 of the 49 RPZ notifications received related to tenancies in Dublin.